Kristallranke/KSPW00tNow/README.md

 # KSPW00tNow
-This repo contains a plugin for Kerbal Space Program which adds support for Wooting Keyboards (e.g. Wooting One/Two).
+This repo contains a plugin for Kerbal Space Program which adds support for Wooting keyboards (e.g. Wooting One/Two).
-This plugin reads the analog values from the keyboard and applies it on the flight controls.
+This plugin reads the analog values from the keyboard and applies those instead of the binary controls.

+## Features
+- Automatically binds to the primary keybindings
+- Flight controls (rotate, translate, thrust)
+- SAS override
+- EVA: variable ladder climb speed
+- EVA: variable walk and run speed (CameraFrameMode* on)
+- EVA: 360° movement (CameraFrameMode* off)
+- EVA: jetpack and parachute control

+*) CameraFrameMode means whether the Kerbal faces the camera direction or the movement direction.
+Per default this can be toggled with the Alt key.

 ## Build
 1. Update the assembly references according to the [Wiki page](https://wiki.kerbalspaceprogram.com/wiki/Setting_up_Visual_Studio) of Kerbal Space Program